benlau/ipylivebash/README.md

 find .
 ```

-Run `find .` and show the output in the Jupyter notebook and also save to log-${current_timestamp}.txt
+Run `find .` and show the output in the Jupyter notebook, and also save it to log-${current_timestamp}.txt.

 ```
 %%livebash --ask-confirm --notify